Larry Roberts (computer scientist): Packet switching 'paternity dispute'

-Roberts claimed in later years that, by the time of the October 1967 SOSP, he already had the concept of packet switching in mind (although not yet named and not written down in his paper published at the conference, which a number of sources describe as "vague").
+Roberts claimed in the late 1990s that, by the time of the October 1967 Symposium on Operating System Principles (SOSP), he already had the concept of packet switching in mind (although not yet named and not written down in his paper published at the conference, which a number of sources describe as "vague").
 Furthermore, he claimed that his experiment with Thomas Marill in October 1965, was based on packet switching; and that their subsequent paper, Towards a Cooperative Network of Time-Shared Computers, published the following year, was a blueprint for the ARPANET.
 In addition, he began describing himself as having been the "Chief Scientist" at ARPA.
 These claims have been reflected in publications about the history of the ARPANET and the Internet, and became part of the packet switching 'paternity dispute'.

-Roberts originally viewed his role at ARPA as "largely administrative".
+Roberts' role at ARPA was largely administrative and managerial.
 His early work, prior to SOSP, has been described as "extend[ing] the concept of a support graphics processor to the idea of a network" using "existing telegraphic techniques".
+In his paper on "Packet Switching Economics" for the L.M.
+Ericsson prize for research in data communications, 1982, he referenced Davies' 1967 paper for SOSP, and no earlier papers.
 Primary sources and historians recognize Baran and Davies for independently inventing the concept of digital packet switching used in modern computer networking including the ARPANET and the Internet.